 "We love because He first loved us."
 1 John 4:19

-In need of prayer?
 We want to know and are waiting to pray with and for you!
 Please submit your request online.
 Be assured that your request is taken very seriously and will be kept confidential.
-In addition, Hope’s prayer room (Room 301) is staffed with pastors and elders after each service who welcome an opportunity to pray with you.

 Hope attempts to support families in the midst of their loss and grief.
 Hope pastors & volunteers are available to meet with families in order to plan and conduct a service.
 Policies & Procedures are available by contacting us here.

 The Samaritan Fund can offer temporary emergency financial assistance to members or regular attendees of Hope Church.
-Note: A member or regular attendee is someone we can verify attends Hope’s Worship Services at least twice per month for a minimum of six months, and is active in some form of ministry at Hope, unless at present there is an extenuating circumstance prohibiting their involvement (i.e., illness, family illness, etc.).
-Email us for more information
+Note: A member or regular attendee is someone we can verify has attended Hope’s Worship Services at least twice per month for a minimum of six months, and is active in some form of ministry at Hope, unless at present there is an extenuating circumstance prohibiting their involvement (i.e., illness, family illness, etc.).
+Email us for more information.

 A Caring Ministry team member will visit and pray with Hope members, visitors and/ or their immediate family while in the hospital.
 If you or a loved one would welcome visitation, make your request here.